Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group

-{\tjf The number density of contaminating background galaxies in typical KMTNet stacked images was estimated to be 1.75 $\pm$ 0.66 deg$^{-2}$ from the analysis of the KSP images of KK~196 field \citep{2019Park}, which has been observed in very similar manner to other KSP fields like NGC~3585 or NGC~2997.
+The number density of contaminating background galaxies in typical KMTNet stacked images was estimated to be 1.75 $\pm$ 0.66 deg$^{-2}$ from the analysis of the KSP images of KK~196 field \citep{2019Park}, which has been observed in very similar manner to other KSP fields like NGC~3585 or NGC~2997.
 The distance to the KK~196 field, which belongs to the Centaurus A group, is only $\sim$4 Mpc, and dwarf galaxies belong to this group should appear resolved.
 Applying the same visual inspection procedures adopted for the KSP stacked images of NGC~2784 and NGC~3585 fields, \citet{2019Park} identified 11 dwarf galaxy candidates from the 4~deg$^{2}$ KK~196 field.
 Out of these 11 identified dwarf galaxy candidates, 4 of them are resolved, while the rest 7 are unresolved.
 The 4 resolved candidates include 2 previously known dwarf galaxies associated with the Centaurus group.
-The 7 unresolved candidates appear to be randomly distributed in the field. \citet{2019Park} concluded that the 4 resolved candidates are associated with the Centaurus group, whereas the 7 unresolved candidates are unassociated with the group and, therefore, background sources.
+The 7 unresolved candidates appear to be randomly distributed in the field. \citet{2019Park} concluded that the 4 resolved candidates are associated with the Centaurus group, whereas the 7 unresolved candidates are unassociated with the group and, therefore, marked as background sources.
 This gives the contamination level of 1.75 $\pm$ 0.66 deg$^{-2}$ for the stacked KSP images of KK~196 field.
-All of the 7 background sources are fainter than M$_{V}$ = --13.6 mag (or M$_{V}$ $\simeq$ --12.5 mag at the distance of NGC~2997), and their average colors are $(B-V)_{0}$ = 0.67 $\pm$ 0.08 mag and $(V-I)_{0}$= 0.82 $\pm$ 0.10 mag.
-None of them are nucleated or UDGs.
-These background contaminants are more likely to be luminous late-type galaxies because background early-type ellipticals are not expected to be identified as DGCs in a foreground field due to their steep surface brightness profiles from the center.
-Assuming the same background contamination level between the KK~196 and NGC~2997 field images that have very similar photometric depths, we estimate 7--16 as the number of potential background contamination sources for the 55 DGCs in the NGC~2997 group.}
+Assuming the same background contamination level between the KK~196 and NGC~2997 field images that have very similar photometric depths, we estimate 7--16 as the number of potential background contamination sources for the 55 DGCs in the NGC~2997 group.